 - Routers older than 4-5 years may have exceeded their lifespan and might need to be replaced.

-- Ring devices are not compatible with WPA3.
+- Ring devices are not currently compatible with WPA3.

-How to Perform a Reset/Restore on Your Ring Device
+How to perform a factory reset on your Ring device

-If you're not sure what Ring doorbell or camera you have and you've set it up before, find the Product Name in the Device Health section of the Ring app.
+If you're not sure what Ring Video Doorbell or Security Camera you have and you've set it up before, find the Product Name in the Device Health section of the Ring app.
 If you have a new device, look for the product name on the box.

 - Ring Video Doorbell (1st Generation): Orange button on the back.